Previous dayApril 11, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-This magnitude 4.2 event was detected 57 km NNE of Shwebo, Burma (Myanmar) on April 11, 2026, with origin time 22:59 UTC.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
-Coordinates: 23.024°, 95.962°.
+Reports of a magnitude 4.2 earthquake 57 km NNE of Shwebo, Burma (Myanmar) came in on April 11, 2026 at 22:59 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
+The epicenter is at 23.024°, 95.962°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11